cortex-lab/Rigbox/README.md

 git clone --recurse-submodules https://github.com/cortex-lab/Rigbox
 ```
 2. Run the `addRigboxPaths.m` function in MATLAB (found in the Rigbox directory) then restart the program.
 This adds all required folders and functions to your MATLAB path.  *Note*: Do __not__ manually add all Rigbox folders and subfolders to the paths!**
-3. Edit your `+dat.paths.m` file to set paths for saving config files and experiment data.
-A template can be found in  [docs/setup/paths_template.m](https://github.com/cortex-lab/Rigbox/blob/master/docs/setup/paths_template.m).

 \* Accepting all installer defaults will suffice.
 ** To add the paths temporarily for testing: